Site icon Outdoor Gearzine "Outdoor Gearzine"

 When comparing the three items this time, I got the impression that the NATHAN Zephyr Fire 300 has a slightly different colour.
 The Ledlenser MT10 and SG-405 have different areas of expertise, so I felt that it was a pretty good match for some allies, but the conclusion I came to in the end was the MT10.
 As you can see, if you look at the brightness alone, the MT10 wins with an overwhelming difference.

-Left: Ledlenser MT10 Right: SEN Series SG-405
+Left: Ledlenser MT10 Right: Sen Series SG-405

 In the final, third session, we will compare the waist lights.